jeetsukumaran/retrievious/README.md

 ### MVP Commands

-- Type `<Alt-Shift-F>` to pull up a fuzzy finder dialog to find a file by name to edit, with the *home directory* as the root of the search.
+- Type `<Alt-Shift-F>` to pull up a fuzzy finder dialog to find a file by name to visit, with the *home directory* as the root of the search.
 - Type `<Alt-Shift-D>`  to pull up a fuzzy finder dialog to find a directory by name to open up in your editor, with the *home directory* as the root of the search.
-- Type `<Alt-Shift-G>`  to pull up a fuzzy finder dialog to grep for a file to edit, with the *home directory* as the root of the search.
+- Type `<Alt-Shift-G>`  to pull up a fuzzy finder dialog to grep for a file to visit, with the *home directory* as the root of the search.

 ## Installation